queenaccila/midnight-express-creative/Dialogue/Level-3.md

 ### Introduction To The Chaperones
 <u>LOCATION - AMPHITHEATRE (aka stage 2)</u>

+**The Conductor:** You stepped onto my train, and it told me everything I needed to know.

 **The Conductor:** What makes you worthy of being the next conductor?

 [The Chaperones turn aggressive, and they face Mina, ready to fight her]